bormaxi8080/osint-timeline/DRAFT.md

 Something went wrong, not according to plan, and the gods no longer want to return to Earth.

+When the Israelites, led by Moses, began to grumble against God during their wanderings in the desert, God sent poisonous snakes to attack them.
+Many of the Israelites died from the bites of these snakes.
+At the request of the people, Moses prayed, and God commanded him to make a copper snake and raise it on a pole.
+Anyone who was bitten by a snake and looked at the copper snake survived.

 ----

 ```OSINT Repos List```, Repository with gathered from GitHub utilities for OSINT, Development and DevOps.
 The number of artifacts in the repository exceeded 2200: https://github.com/bormaxi8080/osint-repos-list